prebid/prebid-server-java/docs/endpoints/cookieSync.md

 `bidders` is optional.
 If present, it limits the endpoint to return syncs for bidders defined in the list.

+`coopSync` is optional.
+It overrides default value of cooperative syncing.

 `gdpr` is optional.
 It should be 1 if GDPR is in effect, 0 if not, and omitted if the caller is unsure.

 `gdpr_consent` is required if `gdpr` is `1`, and optional otherwise.
 If present, it should be an [unpadded base64-URL](https://tools.ietf.org/html/rfc4648#page-7) encoded [Vendor Consent String](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/Consent%20string%20and%20vendor%20list%20formats%20v1.1%20Final.md#vendor-consent-string-format-).

-If `gdpr` is  omitted, callers are still encouraged to send `gdpr_consent` if they have it.
-Depending on how the Prebid Server host company has configured their servers, they may or may not require it for cookie syncs.

 `limit` is optional.
 If present and greater than zero, it will limit the number of syncs returned to `limit`, dropping some syncs to get the count down to limit if more would otherwise have been returned.
 This is to facilitate clients not overloading a user with syncs the first time they are encountered.

+If `gdpr` is  omitted, callers are still encouraged to send `gdpr_consent` if they have it.
+Depending on how the Prebid Server host company has configured their servers, they may or may not require it for cookie syncs.

-If the `bidders` field is an empty list, it will not supply any syncs.
-If the `bidders` field is omitted completely, it will attempt to sync all bidders.
+If the `bidders` field is an empty list or field is omitted completely, it will attempt to sync all bidders.

+If the `coop-sync` is enabled by request value `coopSync` or default value by the Prebid Server host company, response will include sync for bidders configured and prioritised by the host company.

 ### Sample Response